arielramirez/people-sorter/README.md

 # People Sorter

-### Task
+### Goal
-In the language of your choice, please write a function that takes in a list of unique people and returns a list of the people sorted.
+Write a function that takes in a list of unique people and returns a list of the people sorted.
 People have a name, age, and social security number.
 Their social security number is guaranteed to be unique.
 The people should be sorted by name (alphabetically) and age (oldest to youngest).